 Odin is known as the chief practitioner of seidr (pronounced as SAY-der), the Norse practice of magic.
 According to the belief, Odin had the power to bind people’s minds with his magical powers and make men panic during battle.
 He could also unbind their minds and provide relief to them by removing fear.

 Seidr practices heavily featured imagery and symbols.
 Therefore, it is believed by some experts that valknut, which is essentially a knot/binding, might have been used by practitioners of seidr with similar intentions.
+And this is also the reason why Valknut is considered a pagan symbol.

 The Triple Horn of Odin Also Known As The Horns of Odin